Highlights of the Program

 Siemens Energy

-• Advancing power electronics and converter innovations improving efficiency and grid stability
+• Enhancing power electronics and converter innovations, improving efficiency and grid stability

 • Integrating HVDC and FACTS to connect remote renewables and strengthen transmission networks